DNcrypter/Wireshark-lab-Network-Traffic-Analysis/README.md

 4. Log-out and log-in back in for the changes to take reflect.

 ## Exercises:👨🏾‍💻👨🏾‍💻
 **Exercise 1: Capturing Network Traffic**
-&nbsp;&nbsp;1.
-Open Wireshark.
+1. Open Wireshark.
-&nbsp;&nbsp; 2.
-Select the network interface to capture traffic  from (e.g., eth0 or wlan0).
+2. Select the network interface to capture traffic  from (e.g., eth0 or wlan0).
-    - Click the "Start Capturing Packets" button (blue shark fin).
+3. Click the "Start Capturing Packets" button (blue shark fin).
-    - Perform some network activities (e.g., browsing the web).
+4. Perform some network activities (e.g., browsing the web).
-    - Stop the capture after a few minutes.
+5. Stop the capture after a few minutes.
-    - Observe the captured packets in Wireshark’s main window.
+6. Observe the captured packets in Wireshark’s main window.
    **Output**: A list of captured packets with details such as source/destination IP, protocol, and length.

 2. **Exercise 2: Applying Filters**